quincylin1/futubot/README.md

 ## Introduction

 FUTU (Futu Holdings Limited, NASDAQ: FUTU) is one of the most popular online brokers in Hong Kong.
-Despite its popularity, there are only limited attempts to utilize its open-source APIs for automated trading.
+Despite its popularity, there have only been limited attempts to utilize its open-source APIs for automated trading.
 As such, this project (named **FutuBot**) aims to use Futu APIs to build an intraday trading robot.
-A dashboard is also provided to show important trading statistics in real time, which include candlestick and indicators graphs, account details, portfolio distribution and trading order activity.
+A dashboard is also provided to show important trading statistics in real time, such as candlestick and indicators graphs, account details, portfolio distribution and trading order activity.
 Below shows FutuBot in action:

 https://user-images.githubusercontent.com/33197366/185745164-57f22d37-f784-47a0-9cf5-babcd04bd7c0.mp4

-(Note: For privacy reason, this demo runs in paper trading mode.)
+(Note: For privacy reason, this demo runs in paper trading mode and the order_ids are hidden.)

 ## About Futu OpenAPI

 FutuBot primarily uses the APIs released by Futu for getting real-time market data as well as placing orders.
 The Futu OpenAPI consists of FutuOpenD and Futu API.
-The respective function of FutuOpenD and Futu API are outlined below:
+The respective function of FutuOpenD and Futu API is outlined below:

 - FutuOpenD: The gateway program of Futu API running on user's local computer or cloud server and is responsible for transferring the protocol requests to Futu Server, and returning the processed data.
 - Futu API: An API SDK encapsulated by Futu for getting quotations and executing trading actions.